 Read the message from our Board President and Executive Director about the conference format here.

 While participating in events held or sponsored by the Association for Research on Nonprofit Organizations and Voluntary Action, Inc., a District of Columbia non-profit corporation (“ARNOVA”), consistent with CDC guidelines, participants are encouraged to practice hand hygiene, “social distancing” and wear face coverings to reduce the risks of exposure to COVID-19.
 Because COVID-19 is extremely contagious and is spread mainly from person-to-person contact, ARNOVA has put in place preventative measures to reduce the spread of COVID-19.
 However, ARNOVA cannot guarantee that its participants, volunteers, partners, or others in attendance at the ARNOVA 51st Annual Conference will not become infected with COVID-19.

-Hand sanitizing stations will be available in the hallways and common areas of the hotel - Rub the hand sanitizer all over your hands, making sure to get between your fingers and on the back of your hands.
+We encourage attendees to frequently wash their hands.
+Session rooms and common areas will be regularly cleaned and sanitized.
+Hand sanitizing stations will also be available in the hallways and common areas of the hotel - Rub the hand sanitizer all over your hands, making sure to get between your fingers and on the back of your hands.
 Do not wipe or rinse off the hand sanitizer before it is dry.

 Monitor your symptoms.
-If you are feeling unwell, please take the necessary precautions.
+If you are feeling sick or have any COVID-19 symptoms, we ask that you notify a staff member and do not contribute to the day’s events until you have tested negative for COVID-19.
 Our staff will have on-site rapid test kits available, and can also help you find the nearest PCR testing site and pharmacy.